openssl/general-policies/policies/security-policy.md

 ## Issue triage

-Notifications are received by the OpenSSL Security Response Team ([SRT]) designated by the OpenSSL Foundation and the OpenSSL Corporation directors which contain resources from within the OpenSSL Foundation and the OpenSSL Corporation and also members from the Committers community.
+Notifications are received by the OpenSSL Security Response Team ([SRT]) designated by the OpenSSL Foundation and the OpenSSL Corporation directors.
+The SRT contains resources from within the OpenSSL Foundation and the OpenSSL Corporation and also members from the Committers community who decided to participate in the SRT.

 We may work in private with individuals who are not part of the [SRT] as well as other organisations where we believe this can help with the